p2prc/p2prc-hackathon-zurihac-2025/README.md

 ### Process structure:
 1. Task to run: Could be anything from a docker container to a bash script.
-2. Sender node: Node which sends the process (Usually semantically identified as <host name>-<unique uuid>).
+2. Sender node: Node which sends the process (Usually semantically identified as \<host name>\-\<unique uuid>\).
 3. Receiver node: Node to whom the task is for.
 4. Kill Task: Script required to kill this process.
 5. Response message: Response when either the process is started or killed.

+## Setup:
+- P2PRC haskell bindings with nix: https://p2prc.akilan.io/#orgd344c6a
+- P2PRC haskell bindings using Makefile: https://p2prc.akilan.io/#org302f45e

 ## References:
 - P2PRC source code: https://github.com/Akilan1999/p2p-rendering-computation